The Australian and

 How frequently do we meet?

 This can vary between one, two or more sessions per week and will be discussed with your analyst depending on your particular needs.
-Analysis can also extend over a longer period of time and can have the effect of increased safety and security while engaging in the depth work of analysis.
+Analysis can also extend over a longer period of time and can have the effect of increased safety and security in the depth work of analysis.

 Are the sessions confidential?

-Do some analysts specialise in certain areas?
+Do some analysts specialize in certain areas?

 Can I claim private health insurance and are Medicare rebates available?